How to Become a Forklift Operator

 Although most forklift drivers work 8-hour shifts, they can work around the clock.
 In places open to customers, forklift work is often done after hours.

 According to PayScale.com as of February 2015, most OSHA certified forklift operators earn between $9.95 and $16.78 per hour.
-An experienced forklift operator can earn closer to $20 an
+An experienced forklift operator can earn closer to $20 an hour, although this still depends on location and employer.

 Entry requirements for forklift operators are not too strict.
 To become a forklift operator, you need to be at least 18 years old and in good health.
 You should be able to carry medium-sized objects and turn around in the driver’s seat.
 There are no weight and height requirements.
 The Americans with Disabilities Act (ADA) permits employers to adopt medical qualification requirements necessary to ensure that operators don’t pose a threat to health or safety, assuming reasonable efforts have been made to accommodate a disability.